sogno-platform/dpsim/CONTRIBUTING.md

 ## Quick start

 1. Fork the repository and clone your fork.
-1. Run `pre-commit install` to activate automated checks (formatting, linear history guard).
+1. Run `pre-commit install` to activate automated checks (formatting, linear history guard, notebook output stripping).
 1. Create a branch with a descriptive prefix (`feature/`, `fix/`, `docs/`).
 1. Make your changes and commit using the conventional commit style (`feat:`, `fix:`, `docs:`, ...) with a sign-off: